WylieKuhn/AISBackend/README.md

 error_generator.py: This program inserts a transaction half into each side of the transaction tables with a matching UUID key but with different sender user ID's and expected transaction amounts.
 This will cause a mismatch error between both the sender's user ID as well as the expected transaction amount.
 This is to demonstrate that the error checking and logging works.

 reset.py: This program simply exists as an easy way to reset the databases for demonstration purposes.
 Check before using.

+create_account.py: This program simulates creating a new account on the app by asking for an initial balance, account type, and bank name, then generates a new user ID and account ID and sending the information to the API as a JSON payload.